Diabetes - foot ulcersDiabetic foot ulcer; Ulcer - foot

-If you have diabetes, you may have an increased risk for developing foot sores, or ulcers.
-Foot ulcers are the most common reason for hospital stays for people with diabetes.
-It may take weeks or even several months for your foot ulcers to heal.
+Foot ulcers are a common reason for hospital stays for people with diabetes.
+It may take weeks or even several months for foot ulcers to heal.
 Diabetic ulcers are often painless.

 - The skin surrounding the wound is cleaned and disinfected.